robotmachine/Notes/quotes.md

 ## Orwell, George
 "The enemy is the gramophone mind, whether or not one agrees with the record that is being played at the moment."
 **_Unused preface to Animal Farm_ (c.
 1945)**

+"[T]he whole aim of Newspeak is to narrow the range of thought?
+In the end we shall make thoughtcrime literally impossible, because there will be no words in which to express it.
+Every concept that can ever be needed, will be expressed by exactly one word, with its meaning rigidly defined and all its subsidiary meanings rubbed out and forgotten."
+**_Nineteen Eighty-Four_ (1948)**

+"Thoughtcrime does not entail death, thoughtcrime IS death."
+**_Nineteen Eighty-Four_ (1948)**

 "It is a feeling of relief, almost of pleasure, at knowing yourself at last genuinely down and out.
 You have talked so often of going to the dogs — and well, here are the dogs, and you have reached them, and you can stand it.
 It takes off a lot of anxiety."
 **_Down and Out In Paris and London_ (1933)**